-Edward's christenening in the chapel royal at Hampton Court, was a long and elaborate ceremony followed by a grand reception for the nearly four hundred guests.
-His arrival on the Vigil of St. Edward the Confessor decided the Prince's name and his elder sister, Mary, stood as the child's godmother, his other sister, the four-year-old Lady Elizabeth also took part.
+Edward's christening in the chapel royal at Hampton Court was a long and elaborate ceremony followed by a grand reception for nearly four hundred guests.
+His arrival on the Vigil of St. Edward the Confessor decided the Prince's name and his elder sister, the Lady Mary, stood as the child's godmother, his other sister, the four-year-old Lady Elizabeth also took part, carrying the chrisom.
 His mother Queen Jane Seymour also participated although she had to be carried into the chapel on a portable bed.Edward VI

 Edward was never to know his mother, Jane Seymour contracted puerperal fever (or childbed fever) an infection of the uterus following childbirth and died twelve days later, on October 24th.
-Henry VIII is reported to have mourned the loss of his third wife sincerely, she was accorded a magnificent state funeral at which the Princess Mary, Henry's elder daughter who Jane had done much to reconcile with her father, acted as a chief mourner.
+Henry VIII is reported to have mourned the loss of his third wife sincerely, she was accorded a magnificent state funeral at which the Lady Mary, Henry's elder daughter who Jane had done much to reconcile with her father, acted as a chief mourner.
 Queen Jane was interred at St. George's Chapel, Windsor Castle.

 The future Edward VI was a precocious and highly intelligent child, he was sparely built, but in most of his surviving portraits adopts the stance of his formidable father.
 Edward had the red hair of the Tudors and had one shoulder somewhat higher than the other, possibly a result of his difficult delivery.
 He quickly became proficient in Latin, Greek and French.
 Like all the Tudors, he was fond of music and played

-Edward became King of England at nine years old, in January, 1547.
+Edward became King of England at nine years old, in January 1547.
 The child was much distressed to hear of his father's death and he and his sister Elizabeth clung to each other weeping when the ominous news was relayed to them.
-His coronation took place on 19th February , 1547 and was performed by Archbishop Cramner.
+His coronation took place on 19th February 1547 and was performed by Archbishop Cramner.
 The lavish ceremonials were reduced to only seven hours, due to the new king's youth.Edward Seymour, Earl of Hertford

 Henry VIII's will had decreed the kingdom was to be in the control of a Council of Regency during his son's minority.
 King Edward's ambitious maternal uncle, Edward Seymour, Earl of Hertford, however, gained control, Hertford was made Lord Protector and later Duke of Somerset.Edward VI

 The young King himself seems to have been a bigoted Protestant who was intensely interested in theology.
 He complained that his uncle, the Protector, kept him short of money.
 Edward's other maternal uncle, Thomas Seymour, the Lord Admiral, an ambitious and reckless man who had married Edward's step-mother, Catherine Parr, with unseemly haste after the death of Henry VIII, plotted to gain power with his nephew and Somerset was forced to send his brother to the block on a charge of high treason.